When will the SUNY-Stony Brook School of Pharmacy and Pharmaceutical Sciences (SBU SPPS) be able to enroll students into the program?

 Students are “ready” for pharmacy school at SBU SPPS when they have completed all of the prerequisite courses and admission requirements.
 Another important “readiness” factor is maturity.
 A student’s maturity will be ascertained during the formal, onsite interview and via letters of recommendation.
 A baccalaureate degree is also preferred for the SBU SPPS because an undergraduate degree has been shown to improve readiness.
 Unfortunately, while some of your experiences as a certified pharmacy technician will help you prepare, on its own, it does not assure readiness.

 Is it possible to get a PharmD/PhD as a dual major?

-At present, the Accreditation Council for Pharmacy Education has strongly recommended that the SBU SPPS focus on the Doctor of Pharmacy (PharmD) degree.
-Also, the School of Pharmacy will not have a PhD degree for at least five years.
+At present the SBU SPPS will focus on the Doctor of Pharmacy (PharmD) degree.
+The School of Pharmacy will not have a PhD degree for at least five years.
 Taking a PhD in another department or school is possible, but it is not recommended.
 Most students who want both degrees will complete them sequentially (i.e., PharmD first then PhD or vice versa) rather than at the same time because of the rigor of both programs.

 Can I enter the program at different semesters?